Louisli0515/Financial-Markets-Yale-University-Coursea-Note/README.md

 * Myron Gordon says $$PV = \frac{x}{r-g} = \frac{x}{1+r}+\frac{x(1+g)}{(1+r)^{2}}+....,$$ where $r$ is the rate of discount, $g$ is the growth rate and $x$ is the revenue production in the first year.
 * For example in 2000, the best thing to invest was railroads not dot-com stocks because they failed to use the formula.

+## Module 2

+### Invention takes time

+* Financial Innovation is a pillar of our civilisation.

+### Limited Liability

+* Divide up an enterprise into shares, and no shareholder is liable for more than he or she put in.

+### Moss' Theory about Limited Liability

+* David Moss points out that limited liability was not a good idea: it created agency problems for stockholders, who might pursue risky strategies at bondholders' expense.
+* Lottery effect: with limited liability, an investment in a corporation was a throwaway item, like a lottery ticket.
+* Investor overestimation of miniscule probability of loss beyond initial investment discouraged investment.
+* Allowed for investors to hold a highly diversified portfolio.

+### Inflation Indexed Debt

+* Indexed debt first attempted in Massachusetts, 1780, to help finance Revolutionary War.

+### Real Estate Risk Managment Device

+* Value of homes is a major source of risk.
+* Short stock market to protect you.